Performance Goals and Expectations – Can Coaching Help You?

 If you are not sure or get easily flustered write it down.

-Reasonable time schedule will be down to the individual.
-You will know if you are the type of person who is driven by deadlines or leaves most things to the last minute.
+The reasonable time schedule will be down to the individual.
+Sometimes you have to realize that if it took you 5 years to learn a bad habit, you will not get instant results.
+You will also know if you are the type of person who is driven by deadlines or leaves most things to the last minute.
+Know these facts about yourself can also help to set time limits on your goals

 Reasonable Coaching Goal Example.

 John is an APA 3 in 9 ball pool and would like to be an APA 4.
-He plays twice a week in the local APA league.
+He plays twice a week in the local APA league down at the pool hall.
+His shot making is not bad but he is always shooting difficult shots because of poor position.